Graduate International Admissions

 View the list of countries where the English proficiency exam is waived.

 Step 4: Supplemental documents

 Some graduate programs require additional supplemental materials such as your resume, a statement of purpose, or letters of recommendation.
 Check your desired program page to ensure you have submitted all required application materials.

 You will be notified of your admission electronically.
 You will then be contacted with further instructions regarding the steps to obtain your I-20, which is required to obtain your student visa.

-The I-20 will not be issued until after you are accepted and the required financial support information is received.
-After admission, you should monitor their email for additional information regarding the I-20 process.
+The I-20 will not be issued until you are accepted and the required financial support information is received.
+After admission, you should monitor your email for additional information regarding the I-20 process.